peter-sattler/color-twist/README.md

 # Color Twist Animation

-Consider a screen with single row of pixels.
-Pixels can be either Red or Yellow colors.
-We have to animate the pixels using the following rules:
+Consider a screen with a single row of pixels.
+Pixels can be either Red or Yellow.
+Animate the pixels using the following rules:

-1. Red pixels can only move to the right.
+1. Red pixels can only move to the RIGHT.
-2. Yellow pixels can only move to the left.
+2. Yellow pixels can only move to the LEFT.
 3. Both color pixels will move at the same speed.
 4. The pixels can pass through each other.
-So if the Red and Yellow colors occupy the SAME pixel then we have to display Orange color.
+So if the Red and Yellow colors occupy the SAME pixel, then Orange should be displayed.
-5. You will be given the initial conditions by a String init containing at each position a 'Y' for a leftward moving yellow pixel, an 'R' for a rightward moving Red pixel, or a '.' for an empty pixel. init shows all the positions on the screen.
-Initially, no location on the screen contains the two color pixels passing through each other.
+5. The initial state at each position will be given; a 'Y' for a leftward moving Yellow pixel, an 'R' for a rightward moving Red pixel or a '.' (dot) for an empty pixel.
+All positions on the screen will be shown.
+Initially, no location will contain two color pixels passing through each other.

-We would like an animation of the process.
-At each unit of time, we want a string showing occupied locations with either a 'R' , 'Y' or 'O' (if the two colors occupy same pixel) and unoccupied locations with a '.'.
-Create a class Animation that contains a method animate that is given an initial speed and a String init giving the initial conditions.
-The speed is the number of positions each particle moves in one time unit.
+Create an animation of the process.
+At each unit of time, show occupied locations with either an 'R', 'Y' or 'O' (if two colors occupy the SAME pixel) and unoccupied locations with a '.' (dot).
+Start with a class called Animation that contains an animate method that is given an initial speed and initial state.
+The speed is the number of positions each particle moves in one unit of time.

-The method will return an array of strings in which each successive element shows the occupied locations at the next time unit.
-The first element of the return should show the occupied locations at the initial instant (at time = 0) in the 'Y','R', '.' format.
-The last element in the return should show the empty screen at the first time that it becomes empty.
+The method will return an array of strings in which each successive element shows the occupied locations at the next unit of time.
+The FIRST element should show the occupied locations at the initial instant (at time = 0) in the 'R', 'Y', '.' format.
+The LAST element should show the empty screen the first time that it becomes empty.

-Class: Animation
+CLASS: Animation

-Method: animate(speed, init), where speed is an integer and init is a String.
+METHOD: animate(speed, init), where speed is an integer and init is a String.

-You may assume the following constraints:
+ASSUMPTIONS:
-- speed will be between 1 and 10 inclusive
+- speed will be between 1 and 10 (inclusive)
-- init will contain between 1 and 50 characters inclusive
+- init (initial state) will contain between 1 and 50 characters (inclusive)
-- each character in init will be '.' or 'Y', 'R' or 'O'
+- Each character in the initial state will be 'R', 'Y' or '.' (dot).

 Pete Sattler
 November 2018